FeatureBaseDB/featurebase-docs/docs/cloud/cloud-databases/cloud-db-create.md

 # How do I create a cloud database?
 {: .no_toc }

-This procedure explains how to create a Database in FeatureBase Cloud.
+There are two ways to provision a database with a custom configuration in FeatureBase Cloud.

 {: .note }
 You can also [create a database with pre-loaded data](/docs/cloud/cloud-databases/cloud-db-create-sample)